 Why do people die at different ages?

 Some in childhood?
 Some in youth?
 And some in old age?

 The question of why people die at different ages is at this day thought to have a merely natural answer.
-Chance, glandular excretions, accidental states of the body, are thought to be the things governing life arid death in this world.
+Chance, glandular excretions, accidental states of the body, are thought to be the things governing life after death in this world.